Fox was commissioned lieutenant on 22 August 1759.

 From the beginning of 1782 Fox commanded the Vestal 28, sailing for North America in April and joining Captain Hon.
 George Keith Elphinstone’s squadron in the Delaware.
-On 14 September this force drove the French frigate Aigle 40 ashore in the Delaware, capturing her and two other vessels whilst a third, the Gloire 32, escaped up river.
+On 15 September this force captured the French frigate Aigle 40 after she had driven ashore in the Delaware, although her consort, the Gloire 32, escaped up river.
 The Vestal also took the letter of marquee Sophie on 13 September, and the privateers Randolph on 25 October and Surprise on 27 October.
 In company with the Astrea 32, Captain Matthew Squire, and Duc de Chartres 18, Captain John Child Purvis, she later took the privateer Julius Caesar on 15 March 1783.

 Fox was not re-employed after the peace of 1783, but he became a superannuated admiral in 1799.

 He died unmarried on 3 December 1810 and was buried in St. Lawrence Church, Ramsgate.
 A monument to his memory was erected by the future King William IV, who when visiting Ramsgate in October 1811 was so dismayed to find that the relatives of his late friend had been unable to afford one that he commissioned it on the spot.

 His last address was given as Ramsgate, Kent.